 Are you in a breakfast rut?
 Same thing every day….coffee and a cigarette, toast and vegemite, cornflakes or even nothing at all?

 One of the key areas I work on with my naturopathic clients is their diet.
-I believe a healthy diet is fundamental to good health in pretty much every aspect…better energy, weight management, sleep, ability to cope with stress, mood and the list goes on.
+I believe a healthy diet is fundamental to good health in pretty much every aspect…better energy, weight management, sleep, ability to cope with stress, mood, hormone balance, immune function and the list goes on.
 And if you saw my reasons for eating breakfast, you’ll know why I think breakfast is an important meal.
 Having a bunch of “go to” suggestions to fall back on, play with and make your own will help to make breakfast an enjoyable part of your day as well as ensuring you are getting the nutrients and fuel you need to help your body hum.

 Here are some of my favourite breakfast ideas

-Add your choice of liquid (dairy, soy, goat, almond, rice milk etc) perhaps with some plain yoghurt and fresh fruit (banana or berries are a favourite) or ground flax seed and you have an awesome, nutrient rich meal to fuel you for the morning.
+Add your choice of liquid (dairy, soy, goat, almond, rice milk etc) perhaps with some Greek yoghurt and fresh fruit (banana or berries are a favourite) or ground flax seed and you have an awesome, nutrient rich meal to fuel you for the morning.

 There’s nothing like porridge on a cold winter’s morning.
 You can whip up a bowl of porridge in a few minutes.
-It can be as basic as oats and water in a saucepan (so much nicer than the instant stuff) and take it from there.
-I often toss in some berries, banana or prunes.
+It can be as basic as oats and water in a saucepan (so much nicer and healthier than the instant stuff) and take it from there.
+I often toss in some berries, banana or even prunes.
 I then serve it with yoghurt, a drizzle of maple syrup (” a drape of mape”), a sprinkle of cinnamon or nutmeg and some chopped nuts or coconut.
 For some variety, try making porridge with quinoa flakes or buckwheat groats or a mix of grains…it doesn’t have to be oats.

 Eggs are definitely a weekend favourite.
-I like mine poached (or scrambled or an omelette for an occasional treat) with your vegetable of choice e.g. tomato, mushroom or spinach or maybe baked beans.
+I like mine poached (or scrambled or an omelette for an occasional treat) with your vegetable of choice e.g. tomato, mushroom, avocado or spinach or maybe baked beans.
 If you like bacon, save it for once in a while as it doesn’t have many redeeming nutritional qualities unfortunately.

 You can make up a batch of chia pudding and store it in containers ready to grab as you race out the door.
 Here is just one recipe for a chia pudding to get you started.
 Play around with the spices to get some variety…try vanilla or cacao.